bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 You can specify which method the form should use with the method attribute of the form element.

-Let\'s examine an example form and see how the data can be sent using the two different methods.
+Let&apos;s examine an example form and see how the data can be sent using the two different methods.

 This login form, excepts a username and password.